conductor-oss/conductor/docs/docs/metadata/index.md

 * ALERT_ONLY : Registers a counter (task_timeout)

 # Workflow Definition
-Workflows are define using a JSON based DSL.
+Workflows are defined using a JSON based DSL.

 **Example**
 ```json